jensengroup/RegioSQM20/README.md

 We recommend using anaconda to installed the following packages in a Python 3 environment:

-    - xTB v.
-6.3.2 or newer (https://github.com/grimme-lab/xtb)
+    - xTB version 6.3.2 or newer (https://github.com/grimme-lab/xtb)
-    - RDKit v.
-2020.03.1 or newer (http://www.rdkit.org/docs/Install.html)
+    - RDKit version 2020.03.1 or newer (http://www.rdkit.org/docs/Install.html)
-    - obabel v.
-2.4.1 or newer (https://openbabel.org/docs/dev/Installation/install.html)
+    - obabel version 2.4.1 or newer (https://openbabel.org/docs/dev/Installation/install.html)

 RegioSQM20 depends on xTB for quantum calculations, OpenBabel for some formation convertion and RDKit in the Python environment for everything else.